jhenze-fontys-dev/Project_ArtGallery/react_crash_course.md

 }
 ```

-This ensures Tailwind scans your React components.

 ------------------------------------------------------------------------

 ## 📌 4.
-Add Tailwind directives to your CSS
+Add Tailwind Directives to Your CSS

 In `src/index.css`, add: